do4ng/zely/web/docs/guide/announce-v1.md

 # Announcement v1

+We are really excited to introduce prext v1.

+---

 > [original](https://github.com/do4ng/prext/issues/11)

 It's been less than a week since prext v1 was released, but I think prext can be officially released now.
 We still lack a lot, but we will make more after the official release.

+## Our Goals

+1. stability.
+2. optimization.
+3. speed.
+4. weight.

 ## Features